nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-G.md

 * {GLDS-Accession-ID}_bulkRNASeq_v{version}_runsheet.csv (runsheet, output from [Step 9a](#9a-create-sample-runsheet))
 * `organism` (name of organism samples were derived from, found in the species column of [GL-DPPD-7110-A_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv) file)
+- `BPPARAM` (system-specific BiocParallelParam object for parallel processing configuration, by default this is set to `SerialParam()`)

 **Output Data:**

 * `runsheet_path` (variable containing path to runsheet created in [Step 9a](#9a-create-sample-runsheet))
 * `annotations_link` (variable containing URL to GeneLab gene annotation table for the organism)
+- `BPPARAM` (variable containing BiocParallelParam object for parallel processing configuration)

 <br>